worldiety/logdb/README.md

 the local MySQL server here, but it is already *acceptably* fast.
 Processing is even faster and limited by the USB-C bus speed, which peaks out at around 700-800 MB per second.
-We were able to create an in-memory index by visiting each object (340 million) to read each timestamp in less than 3 minutes!
+We were able to create an in-memory index by visiting each object to read every single timestamp - for 350 million objects in less than 3 minutes!

 ## format and restrictions
 *Dragster* never stores field names together with entries, instead it